sunpy/sunpy/doc/source/guide/installation/index.rst

 guide will set you up with the Anaconda Python distribution.
 Alternative options exist for different operating systems and can be found later in the :ref:`advanced-install` section.Sunpy currently supports Python 2.7 with Anaconda.
 The documentation is designed for Python 2.7.
-Support for Python 3.x would be coming soon.
+Support for Python 3.x is coming soon.

 Anaconda is a free distribution of Python and a large amount of common